 H.248 supports basically the provisioning of protocol parameter values, which might be sometimes an alternative to the usual signalling of protocol values.
 There are further different kind of H.248 decomposed gateway models, such as bearer-independent or bearer-dependent style of operation (see clauses 3.2.2 and 3.2.1).
 The alternatives lead to various options which are outlined in this clause, using the concrete example of DiffServ-based QoS marking as selected technology for priority traffic support.

-I.2.1 Direct signalling: QoS marking codepoint signalled via "native H.248 format"
+I.2.1 Overview

+The “principal H.248 signalling options” are given by the combination of following characteristics:

+Translation function

+at MGC level: call control protocol related codepoints are translated to H.248 codepoints (‘native’ or ‘generic’) format; or/and

+at MG level: translation of H.248 codepoints to final IP bearer path format;

+H.248 signalling format

+‘native’, i.e., QoS marking codepoints signalled already in the format as used in IP bearer packets;

+‘generic’, i.e. (I.b) translation would be always required.

+Three meaningful combinations are described subsequently.

+I.2.2 Native H.248 signalling

 H.248 signalling (i.e., ADD and MODIFY request commands) carry the native DiffServ codepoint (as e.g. assigned for priority traffic).
 The MG directly uses that DiffServ codepoint for QoS marking outgoing bearer packets.
 There are two variants from MGC perspective, see Figure I.1: